4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Stand-Up Paddling in Weligama

-We had our own guide with us and a private boat that we were able to base ourselves in, which was really convenient.
+We had a guide and a private boat that we could base ourselves in, which was really convenient.

-Expect to pay around $70 for an hour’s stand-up paddling in Weligama.
-We went with Borderlands Adventures, who organise high-quality adventure tours and water sports in the area.
+In Weligama, you can expect to pay around $70 for an hour of stand-up paddling.
+We went with Borderlands Adventures, which organises high-quality adventure tours and water sports in the area.

 Our tour price included transport to and from activity location, from the Borderlands Adventure Centre and all equipment.